-Line level metaphors are the types of metaphors we looked at above: using two seemingly unrelated ideas to present a powerful, original image.
-For example, writing that a character has “the heart of a lion” to imply that they have a lot of inner strength is a line level metaphor.
+Line-level metaphors are the types we looked at above: using two seemingly unrelated ideas to present a powerful, original image.
+For example, writing that a character has “the heart of a lion” to imply that they have a lot of inner strength is a line-level metaphor.
 So is “he was a wolf in sheep’s clothing” or “she was a forgotten branch of the family tree.”
-Line level metaphors work instantaneously in small doses to give colour and imaginative detail to your story.
+Line-level metaphors work instantaneously in small doses to give color and imaginative detail to your story.

-In contrast to line level metaphors, story level metaphors take root deeper under the surface of the story at large.
-They’re usually sustained for longer periods of time and work to convey connections between two ideas on a more grander, but also more subtle level.
-For example, The Wizard of Oz contains a number of story level metaphors that have been studied by scholars for decades: for example, the main character’s journey along the yellow brick road is thought to be a story level metaphor for the journey we take through life—going out in search of something greater, of a way out of our self-imposed limitations, only to find that what the adventure was really all about was finding a place to call home.
+The Wizard of Oz contains a number of story-level metaphors that have been studied by scholars for decades: for example, the main character’s journey along the yellow brick road is thought to be a story-level metaphor for the journey we take through life—going out in search of something greater, of a way out of our self-imposed limitations, only to find that what the adventure was really all about was finding a place to call home.
 The yellow brick road occurs repeatedly throughout the story, and its interpretation as a metaphor is only effective if we consider its place across the entire narrative.
-That’s what makes it a story level metaphor.
+That’s what makes it a story-level metaphor.

-A number of political metaphors have been attributed to the supporting characters in The Wizard of Oz too, such as the Scarecrow as a metaphor for the struggles of American farmers of the time, the Tin Man as a metaphor for the equally worn out industrial workers, and the domesticated flying monkeys as a metaphor for the displaced and mistreated indigenous people.
-These metaphors could have been intentional on the part of the author, they could have crept in subconsciously, or they could have been attributed later during in-depth studies of the work.
+A number of hidden political meanings have been attributed to the supporting characters in The Wizard of Oz too, such as the Scarecrow as a metaphor for the struggles of American farmers of the time, the Tin Man as a metaphor for the equally worn out industrial workers, and the domesticated flying monkeys as metaphors for the displaced and mistreated indigenous people.
+These could have been intentional on the part of the author, they could have crept in subconsciously, or they could have been attributed later during in-depth studies of the work.

-The exact meanings in L. Frank Baum’s iconic work can only be guessed at, but these story level metaphors give you an idea of the sorts of deeper socially relevant meanings you can weave throughout your own story.
+The intended meanings in L. Frank Baum’s iconic work can only be guessed at, but these story-level metaphors give you an idea of the sorts of deeper socially relevant meanings you can weave throughout your own writing.

 The 5 different types of metaphor

-Also called a simple or direct metaphor, this metaphor follows the basic line level formula of this thing is actually this other thing.
+Also called a simple or direct metaphor, this follows the basic line level formula of this thing is actually this other thing.
 “Life is a rollercoaster (/highway/song/day-old bottle of champagne)” is a standard metaphor.
 So is “a fish out of water” and “all the world’s a stage.”
 A good metaphor implies something deeper and more thought-provoking than its literal meaning.

-Like astandard metaphor, an implied metaphor also works on a line level; but unlike a standard metaphor, an implied metaphor uses subtler imagery to suggest a correlation rather than stating the correlation outright.
+Like a standard metaphor, an implied metaphor also works on a line level; but unlike a standard metaphor, an implied metaphor uses subtler imagery to suggest a correlation rather than stating the connection outright.
 To say that someone was “lured into a web” implies a similarity between the lurer and a spider; someone who “barks orders” or “purrs contentedly” makes us think of the actions of a dog or a cat in a smoother, more elegant way than if we had said “she was a purring cat.”
 You could also say that someone “lights up a room,” comparing them to the sun or a daylit window.
 You’ll often see these types of metaphors in poetry as well as everyday ordinary language.

 Sometimes called a pictorial metaphor, a visual metaphor is most common in ads and other visual marketing mediums.
 An advertisement for a sports car might show a picture of a cheetah, suggesting the animal’s speed and strength.
-Likewise, a perfume advertisement might use a range of visual metaphors to imply both the scent and the promised reactions to it, such as a fresh cut summer lawn or velvet theatre curtains.
+Likewise, a perfume advertisement might use vivid imagery to imply both the scent and the promised reactions to it, such as a fresh cut summer lawn or velvet theater curtains.
 Visual metaphors are also used in safety and warning signs to convey an idea without using words.

 Though less commonly used in literature, they are frequently explored in a range of other storytelling mediums to help convey abstract and thematic ideas in concrete, creative ways.

-Extended metaphors are where a metaphor, either line level or story level (or a combination of the two), is used for a longer story beat or recurs consistently throughout a work.
+Sometimes called a sustained metaphor, extended metaphors are either used for a longer story beat or recurs consistently throughout a work.